norlab/LIS-546-SPR2021/content/repository-architectures.md

 To reinforce one important point about the OAIS model - as depicted in this diagram - it is conceptual.
 It provides a reference language that is not specific to any one repository, but can be used to describe roles, services, and information packages that are managed by ANY data repository.

 ### Data Repository Frameworks
 As I mentioned at the beginning of this chapter, the curation community has over the last decade developed a number of repository frameworks that make the day to day work of curating, publishing, and preserving data practically possible.
-These frameworks are often marginal in their differences - they each use a slightly different set of hardware and software components to practically carry out specified functions of an OAIS.
+These frameworks are often marginal in their differences - they each use a slightly different set of hardware and software components to carry out specified functions of an OAIS.
 But, these marginal differences have important implications for institutions in selecting, implementing, and running a data repository.
 A repository framework like [CKAN](https://ckan.org/) for example is content agnostic - it doesn't have any specific features that are developed for a particular designated community.
-Instead it is a highly modifiable open-source technology that can be practically used by governments, scientific institutions, or industry that have access to general hardware.
+Instead it is a highly modifiable open-source technology that can be used by governments, scientific institutions, or industry that have access to general hardware.
 Somewhat oppositely, a repository framework like [Dataverse](https://dataverse.org/) is developed specifically for social science data.
 Dataverse provides functionality to social science data curators that need to implement specific metadata standards when creating an AIP, and is configured to run on the type of hardware that is often available to a university IT staff.
 Dataverse also has features that allow for `Consumers` and `Producers` to register for OAIS services based on their university credentials (e.g. that they are a verified member of a particular university).
 This registration process is an important way for `Management` to implement what an OAIS describes as `Access` controls - who can deposit data, who can search for and obtain data, etc.

 The three most prevalently used data repository frameworks that you are likely to encounter are Fedora, CKAN, and Dataverse.
 Fedora, the repository we haven't yet discussed, is a highly extensible framework.
-This means that Fedora provides a core set features that have, in turn, a core set of hardware dependencies.
+This means that Fedora provides a core set of features that have, in turn, a core set of hardware dependencies.
 These core features can be modified and tailored by any institution that has unique needs for serving a "designated community".
 This extensibility is a major feature of Fedora, and has resulted in what can seem like a dizzying array of repository frameworks that differ by name and feature-set.
 [Mike Giarlo](https://mike.giarlo.name/), a data curation developer, has helpfully provided an overview of the evolution of Fedora in the image below.

 ![](https://pbs.twimg.com/media/EUk7X_AUYAA46FB?format=jpg&name=medium)

 I provide this so that you can get a quick overview of the ways a repository framework like Fedora can be modified and reused across institutions based on their specific needs for serving a designated community.
-It is worth nothing that even as someone who has worked in this field for 10 years, it wasn't until Mike provided this diagram that the relationship between different repositories was even remotely clear to me.
+It is worth noting that even as someone who has worked in this field for 10 years, it wasn't until Mike provided this diagram that the relationship between different repositories was even remotely clear to me.
 So, if reviewing and reading documentation about repositories seems confusing - welcome to the club!

 The important concept to take away from this brief overview of existing frameworks available to data curators is that there are multiple different ways in which to practically set up a storage and preservation environment.
 The particular services and roles that are played within a repository are shaped by what the framework is designed primarily to achieve (e.g. serving one particular community versus another), but ultimately  `Management` in an OAIS has the discretion to set policies and to govern data as they best see fit.
 It is in this sense that a repository is a sociotechnical infrastructure - its the combination of people and technologies that practically serve designated communities.

 ### Summary
-This chapter has reviewed the major architectural components of a data repository, including the software, hardware, policy and governance "layers".
+This module has reviewed the major architectural components of a data repository, including the software, hardware, policy and governance "layers".
 In describing the relationship between hardware and software layers we looked specifically at a conceptual model, the Open Archival Information System (OAIS), to better understand how preservation is carried out between different stakeholders - including `Consumers`, `Producers` and `Management`.
 Less abstractly, I also introduced the idea of a repository as a framework that is practically implemented with specific hardware and software configurations that are meant to serve a particular designated community.
 In the readings below, there are links to the technical specifications for each of these repository frameworks - I highly encourage you to pick one of these and skim the documentation to understand exactly how concepts in the OAIS model are implemented.

 **Chapter References**